30 CCW Chronic Conditions Period Prevalence, 2020

 Description:

-The period prevalence for asthma decreased from 7.9% in 2017 to 7.4% in 2020.
-Prevalence of treatment for chronic obstructive pulmonary disease (COPD) has also decreased — from 15.9% in 2017 to 14.2% in 2020.
-The prevalence of treatment for all-cause pneumonia has been fairly stable over time.
+Prevalence of treatment for chronic obstructive pulmonary disease (COPD) has decreased from 15.9% in 2017 to 13.1% in 2022.
+The period prevalence for asthma decreased from 7.9% in 2017 to 7.2% in 2022.
+The prevalence of treatment for all-cause pneumonia has been stable over time.

 Technical Notes: